almondtools/testrecorder/doc/docs-0.3/README.md

 `getPackages` should return a list of java packages that should be analyzed.
 Only methods in these packages are recorded (`@Recorded`-Annotations that are in packages not specified here will not have any effect)

 ## 3. Run your program with TestRecorderAgent
-To run your program with test recording activated you have to call ist with an agent
+To run your program with test recording activated you have to call it with an agent

 `-javaagent:testrecorder-[version]-jar-with-dependencies.jar=AgentConfig`